 Choosing between composite and plastic CNC machining is influenced by factors such as desired mechanical properties, weight considerations, budget, and end-product application.

-Composite CNC machining is usually the preferred choice when high strength-to-weight ratio, stiffness, and resistance to various environmental factors are critical.
+Composite CNC machining is usually preferred when the high strength-to-weight ratio, stiffness, and resistance to various environmental factors are critical.
 Industries such as aerospace, automotive, and sporting goods often favor composites due to these superior properties.
 However, the cost factor associated with composite machining is higher due to increased tool wear and slower machining rates.

 Conversely, plastic CNC machining is the go-to choice when factors like versatility, lower cost, and easier machining are primary considerations.
-The wide variety of plastic types available makes plastic CNC machining suitable for a vast array of applications, including electronics, medical devices, and consumer goods.
+The wide variety of plastic types makes plastic CNC machining suitable for various applications, including electronics, medical devices, and consumer goods.

 Table 4: Selection Considerations for Composite VS Plastic CNC Machining